dmitry2080/liltag/README.md

 ## Features

-- **Dynamic Script Loading**: Load scripts asynchronously, with defer, or standard loading.
+- **Dynamic Script Injection**: Load scripts dynamically based on various triggers.
+- **Inline Code Execution**: Execute inline JavaScript code on specified triggers.
+- **Content Injection**: Inject complete HTML content, including scripts and noscript tags.
+- **Customizable Loading**: Control where the content gets injected into the DOM (head, body top, or body bottom).
-- **Multiple Triggers**: Execute scripts based on page load, DOM ready, custom events, element visibility, or after a delay.
+- **Event-Based Triggers**: Supports triggers such as page load, DOM ready, custom events, and more.
-- **Flexible Configuration**: Easily configure how and when scripts are loaded via a JSON file or an inline configuration object.
-- **Script Location Control**: Inject scripts into the `<head>`, at the top of the `<body>`, or at the bottom of the `<body>`.
+- **Caching**: Optional caching with customizable TTL (time-to-live) for the configurations.

 ## Installation